 Between these attacks the sufferer usually appears feels perfectly well.
 These choking attacks happen as little as twice a day or as many as 50.
 Between attacks the sufferer may not cough at all.
 ‘Whooping’ is a noise that comes from the voice box after a paroxysm of coughing when the sufferer is suddenly able to take a breath in again.

 There may be very thick, sticky, clear phlegm.
 It is sometimes stringy.
 It is also common to produce lots of saliva after a coughing fit.

 Only about 50% of sufferers ‘whoop’ but this is where the name comes from.
 It is pronounced ‘hooping cough’ not ‘wooping cough’.

-Sometimes unable to breathe for several seconds after a coughing attack.
-May go blue
+Sometimes being unable to breathe for several seconds after a coughing attack.
+The sufferer may go blue